-Underscoring the collaborative nature of the design process for the pool complexes, the majority of the architectural plans and construction drawings on file at the archives for the Jackie Robinson (Colonial Park) Play Center, including those for the bath house and dance floor terrace, were prepared by architect Harry Ahrens, with G.P.
+Underscoring the collaborative nature of the design process for the pool complexes, the majority of the architectural plans and construction drawings on file at the archives for the Jackie Robinson (Colonial Park) Play Center, including those for the bath house interior, were prepared by architect Harry Ahrens, with G.P.
 Logue as supervising Park Designer.
 Although not much is on record about Ahrens, what is know is that he was born in New York City in 1896, received his degree from Columbia University in 1916, was "Architect in Chief" with the New York City Parks department from 1936 until 1941, and a project manager with Skidmore, Owings & Merril from 1942 until 1946.
 By 1962, it appears as though Ahrens had relocated to Philadelphia.

 Architect Arthur J. Barzaghi prepared the majority of the engineering drawings on file at the Olmsted Center archives.
 Information on record for Barzaghi is limited to at least five buildings he designed in Manhattan between 1921 and 1930, including two industrial buildings, two office buildings, and one single-story "moving picture theater," before going to work for the Parks Department.
-Architectural sections on file for the wading pool comfort station, located north of the primary pool complex, appear to have been prepared by one Joseph L. Hautman, while civil engineer William H. Latham was responsible for approval on numerous of the architectural drawings and landscaping plans.
-An assortment of other names (Wells, McCagg, Daugherty, Wohlpart, Cowell, etc.) appear on the drawings as well.
+An assortment of other names (Latham, Wells, McCagg, Daugherty, Wohlpart, Cowell, etc.) appear on the drawings as well.